 - 2.2.1 When only one (1) rating forms part of an engine room watch, the watchstander shall be qualified to the standards and hold certification prescribed in Table A-III/4 or 5 of STCW, according to the duties required to be performed.
-When more than one (1) rating is included in an engine room watch, each rating must be qualified in accordance with this paragraph.
-(Refer to RMI Requirements for Seafarer Certification (MI-118), §5.9.) - 2.2.2 No member of the engine room watch shall be required to enter the engine room alone, except under controlled conditions (IMO Assembly Resolution A.1047(27)). - 2.2.3 In cases where personnel not defined in MI-118, such as fitters, mechanics, etc., are carried on the crew list in lieu of Able Seafarer Engine, all watchstanders shall comply with the standards and hold the certification prescribed for engine room rating watchstanders in A-III/4 or 5 of STCW, according to the duties they are required to perform.
-(Refer to RMI Requirements for Seafarer Certification (MI-118), §5.9.)
+When more than one (1) rating is included in an engine room watch, each rating must be qualified in accordance with this paragraph. - 2.2.2.
+No member of the engine room watch shall be required to enter the engine room alone, except under controlled conditions.

+2.2.3 In cases where personnel not defined in publication CDP-300 Merchant Marine Personnel Certification Requirements ("CDP-300"), such as electricians, fitters, mechanics, are carried on the crew list in lieu of Able Seaman Engine, all watchstanders shall comply with the standards and hold the certification prescribed for engine room rating watchstanders in A-III/4 or 5 of STCW, according to the duties they are required to perform.